alttch/bma-info/eva4/lmacro/py/python_macros_api.rst

 info - log info message
 -----------------------

-Alias for logging.info

 .. note::

-  In Python macros, the default "print" function is alias for logging.info as well.
+  In Python macros, the default "print" function is alias for "info" as well.

 .. code-block:: python

     info('this is a test debug message')

+    a = 123
+    info('the value is', a)

 .. _eva4_py_macro_api_warning: